 EPA will evaluate whether the recipient has made sufficient progress 18 months from the date of award.
-For purposes of assessment grants, the recipient demonstrates "sufficient progress" when 35% of funds have been drawn down and obligated to eligible activities; for assessment coalition grants "sufficient progress" is demonstrated when a solicitation for services has been released, sites are prioritized or an inventory has been initiated if necessary, community involvement activities have been initiated and a Memorandum of Agreement is in place.
+For purposes of the Cleanup Grants, "sufficient progress in implementing a cooperative agreement" means that an appropriate remediation plan is in place, institutional control development, if necessary, has commenced, initial community involvement activities have taken place, relevant state or tribal pre-cleanup requirements are being addressed and a solicitation for remediation services has been issued.
 If EPA determines that the recipient has not made sufficient progress, the recipient must implement a corrective action plan approved by EPA.
 Failure to comply with the reporting requirements may result in an early termination of the grant and return of grant funds to the EPA.